magento/devdocs/guides/v2.3/graphql/tutorials/checkout/index.md

 contributor_link: https://www.atwix.com/
 ---

-This tutorial describes how to place order through GraphQl.
+This tutorial describes how to place an order through GraphQl.
 Customers can make purchases in two ways:

 * As a logged-in user
 * As a guest user who does not create an account